-What Is It: Individuals are receiving email notifications from scammers posing as the U.S. Postal Service stating a package was unable to be delivered to their residence.
+Individuals receive email notifications from scammers posing as the USPS, stating a package could not be delivered to their residence.
 The fake notification instructs the recipient to click on a link within the email in order to “print a delivery label and pick up the package at their local post office.”
-Unfortunately, victims of this scam who clicked on the link expose their computer to a virus which steals personal information.
+Unfortunately, victims of this scam who click on the link expose their computer to a virus that steals personal information.

 - The USPS does not send email notifications when they have a package for pick-up.

-- Always check with the source directly to see if the email is legitimate.
+- Always check with the source directly to see if the email is legitimate or a USPS email scam before clicking on any links or giving away personal information.
 Contact your local post office by phone.